pulkitsinghal/loopback-zero-to-hero/.guides/content/Setup-a-loopback-project-d15a.md

 ### What just happened?

 - A minimal set of files was placed in the `loopback-zero-to-hero` directory to facilitate your project development.
+And `npm install` was auto run as part of project setup.

 - Let's take the time to understand our directory structure:
     ```